GZelikman/GZelikman.github.io/about.markdown

 Hi,

 I'm Gregory, a cybersecurity student from Germany!

-I created this website because of boredom and still not sure what to post here.
+I created this website because of boredom and I'm still not sure what to post here.
-Guess Time will tell?
+Guess time will tell?